WRDT: Top 40

-"Honey Radio" Oldies
+"Honey Radio" oldies

-Greater Media switched WQTE from Easy Listening/MOR to Oldies.
-It was a memory of WQTE's early Top 40 years, playing the hits of the 1950s and 1960s as "Honey Radio."
-It began shadowcasting the Oldies format heard on WHNE 94.7 FM.
+In 1974, Greater Media acquired WQTE and switched it from easy listening/MOR to oldies.
+It was a memory of WQTE's early Top 40 years, playing the hits of the 1950s and 1960s as "Honey Radio".
+It began shadowcasting the oldies format heard on WHNE (94.7 FM).
 The AM station's call letters were changed to WHND on March 28, 1975.
 "Honey Radio" was one of the first all-oldies stations in the nation and specialized in music from the first generation of rock and roll including doo-wop hits.

 Honey Radio featured a playlist incorporating records that never made, or scored low on, the national charts but were hits in the Detroit market.
-WHND, like its FM counterpart, was completely automated in the first few years, using a syndicated format from Drake-Chenault called "Classic Gold."
+WHND, like its FM counterpart, was completely automated in the first few years, using a syndicated format from Drake-Chenault called "Classic Gold".
 But the station went live and local in 1980 under the guidance of consultant Paul Christy.

-It took a few years for everything to gel, but by 1987, "Honey Radio" had become not only an oldies station, but a re-creation of the sound of early 1960s Top-40 radio.
+It took a few years for everything to gel, but by 1987, "Honey Radio" had become not only an oldies station, but a re-creation of the sound of early 1960s Top 40 radio.
 Oldies fans enjoyed WHND's disc jockeys, whom they perceived to be as passionate about the music as they were.
 The DJs also had a strong community presence, with frequent remotes and "cruise" broadcasts around the area.

-Initially, "Honey Radio" programming was also heard on sister station WHNE-FM 94.7, but in 1976, Greater Media changed format of the FM to Soft Adult Contemporary as "Magic 94.7 WMJC."
-(94.7 is now owned by Beasley Broadcast Group as Classic rock WCSX.)
+Initially, "Honey Radio" programming was also heard on sister station WHNE, but in 1976, Greater Media changed format of the FM to soft adult contemporary as "Magic 94.7 WMJC".
 "Honey Radio" continued as a standalone format on AM 560 for almost two more decades.

-WHND picked up competition from a number of FM oldies stations during the late 1980s, including WKSG 102.7, CKLW-FM 93.9 and WOMC 104.3, with WOMC eventually coming to dominate in the format.
+WHND picked up competition from a number of FM oldies stations during the late 1980s, including WKSG, CKLW-FM and WOMC, with WOMC eventually coming to dominate in the format.
 As oldies fans increasingly tuned to FM stations, WHND's ratings fell.
 The station dropped its local programming and switched to Satellite Music Network's "Kool Gold" format.